gxc-int-innovation-challenge21/gxc-team-12/README.md

 ***

-For any questions feel free to reach out to us and enjoy reading through our GitHub Wiki.
+For any questions feel free to reach out to us.
 Keep Shredding!
 WINTECH <3